danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 You can also disable unattended OS upgrades by setting the two input variables [master_node_unattended_upgrades](#master_node_unattended_upgrades) and [worker_node_unattended_upgrades](#worker_node_unattended_upgrades) to `false`.
 However, this is not recommended unless you have another maintenance procedure in place.

 **NOTE**: Unattended OS upgrades are permanently disabled for load balancers and needs to be maintained manually.
 This should reduce the risk of a cluster outage in case the cluster only has a single load balancer for the API.

+## Known issues

+### Additional load balancers triggers SSL verification issues

+The first time the cluster is provisioned, the IP addresses of the load balancers and master nodes are included as alternative names in the SSL certificate.
+This certificate is only generated once, which results in verification issues when new load balancers are introduced afterwards.

+The issue will be fixed in a future release of the module.